States are moving ahead on building State Exchanges, but…

 While more states appear to be at least moving towards establishment of the State Insurance Exchanges, many still are in the beginning stages.
-According to the recent review 14 States have Enacted Legislation or have an Executive Order to establish State Exchanges.
+According to the Center on Budget and Policy Priorities (CBPP) recent review 14 States have Enacted Legislation or have an Executive Order to establish State Exchanges.
 However the majority of states are still not close to enacting legislation to establish the State Exchanges.
 Some have legislation pending (6), have had legislation that failed, has been withdrawn, expired or vetoed (27) or flat out declined to set up an exchange at all (6).

 So what does this mean to employers?

 It makes planning and getting procedures in place to coordinate with State Exchanges more difficult.
 For small employers who may decide to not offer health insurance coverage and let their employees go into a State Exchange or who may even want to purchase health insurance coverage through the exchanges may have to wait past 2014.
 Unless the Federal Government steps in to develop the exchange, which is possible but with so many states still in the planning and legislative stages this may be difficult to pull off by 2014.